runlinzhang/runlinzhang.github.io/README.md

 - [[arXiv]](https://arxiv.org/abs/2012.07468) [[Journal]](http://dx.doi.org/10.3934/dcds.2021183) Equidistribution of translates of a homogeneous measure on the Borel--Serre boundary.
 Discrete and Continuous Dynamical Systems, 2022, 42(4): 2053-2071.

-- [[arXiv]](https://arxiv.org/abs/2012.00178) Counting integral points on some homogeneous varieties with large reductive stabilizers.
+- [This has been superceded by "Asymptotics of integral points, equivariant compactifications..." above] [[arXiv]](https://arxiv.org/abs/2012.00178) Counting integral points on some homogeneous varieties with large reductive stabilizers.

 - [[arXiv]](https://arxiv.org/abs/1909.02666) [[Journal]](https://doi.org/10.1112/S0010437X21007624) Translates of homogeneous measures associated with observable subgroups on some homogeneous spaces, Compos.
 Math.
 157 (2021), no. 12, 2657–2698.